kchmck/vim-coffee-script/readme.md

 Some of the possibly unwanted syntax highlighting elements can be disabled in the following ways.

+### Compiling CoffeeScript on File Write (save)

+If you are using the NodeJS version of CofeeScript, with the "coffee" command in your path, you can enable auto-compiling on file write (save) like so:

+	let coffee_compile_on_save=1

+This will compile the coffeescript to js.
+Ex: /Users/brian/ZOMG.coffee will compile to /Users/brian/ZOMG.js

 #### Disable trailing whitespace error highlighting

 If having trailing whitespace highlighted as an error is a bit much, the